Moon Sonnet

 up tears with facile cheerfulness, somehow.

-Just say yourself; does female wisdom hurt?
+Just say yourself; perception, does it hurt?